ansys/pyensight/doc/source/calc_functions.rst

     * - viscosity
       - scalar variable, constant variable, or constant number
     * - gradient option
+      - One of three values:

         - 1 = Use field velocity (used to calculate wall gradient)

-        2 = Use gradient at boundary part (wall or surface)
+        - 2 = Use gradient at boundary part (wall or surface)

-        3 = Use gradient in corresponding field part
+        - 3 = Use gradient in corresponding field part

     * - vector variable
       - One of three values depending on the gradient option:

-        1 = Use field velocity = velocity vector
+        - 1 = Use field velocity = velocity vector

-        2 = Use gradient at boundary = gradient variable on 2D boundary (wall or surface) part
+        - 2 = Use gradient at boundary = gradient variable on 2D boundary (wall or surface) part

-        3 = Use gradient in field = gradient variable defined in 3D field part; or it could be the gradient calculated using Grad(velocity magnitude), that is :ref:`BL_aGradfVelMag <BL_aGradOfVelMag>`.
+        - 3 = Use gradient in field = gradient variable defined in 3D field part; or it could be the gradient calculated using Grad(velocity magnitude), that is :ref:`BL_aGradfVelMag <BL_aGradOfVelMag>`.

 .. note::